idfumg/CppProxyContainers/README.md

 # CppProxyContainers
- c++17 string_view convenient analog for lightwieight strings and arrays proxies.
+ c++11 convenient analog of c++17 string_view for lightwieight strings and arrays proxies.

 Proxy containers do not allocate any memory.
 They hold pointer to existing container/string/vector/array/literal string.
 String proxy can be used for convenient work with various string types.